r-lib/gargle/revdep/gargle-specific-revdep-notes.md

   * Have to think carefully about whether the env vars that allow "our" packages (googledrive, bigrquery, googlesheets4) to decrypt their tokens should really be available to revdepcheck's jobs.
+  * Packages that change external state -- such as creating and deleting files on Drive -- have special considerations around parallel checks.
+Consider the potential for crosstalk.

 ## crancache matters